alibabacloud-howto/apsara-video-live-demo/README.md

 ## Evolution
 The goal of this demo is to showcase how to use Apsara Video Live for both sending and receiving video streams.
-However, to keep it simple, this demo is not scalable.
+However, to keep the demo simple and easy to understand, scalability is out of scope.
 The goal of this section is to provide some ideas about how to modify this application in order to build a scalable highly available architecture.

 In order to build an highly available architecture, each server in the backend must be running on several ECS instances.
-The goal is to allow the system to continue to work even if one server is down or overloaded.
+The goal is to allow the system to continue to function properly even if one server is unreachable.

 The web application is the easiest one to adapt: by introducing a [server load balancer](https://www.alibabacloud.com/product/server-load-balancer), you can run the web application on